-Regarding Bulldogs’ relationships with other pets, they get along pretty well, but may be less sociable with unknown dogs!
+Regarding Bulldogs’ relationships with other pets, they get along pretty well, but maybe less sociable with unknown dogs!

 In the overall, the Bulldog is a lover, rather than a fighter – getting along with almost everyone!
-Despite their tough appearance, you will not find a dog that has sweeter and/or loving tendencies!
+Despite their tough appearance, you will not find a dog that has sweeter or loving tendencies!
 Some Bulldogs may even be of shy personality!
-Although, their temperament is generally affected by the early socialization provided.
+Bulldogs temperament is generally affected by the early socialization provided.
 If not exposed to different situations, sights, sounds, humans and animals, the Bulldog may become bad-tempered.
 If the other way around, you’ve got yourself a great companion, with polished social skills!

-Generally, Bulldogs are healthy.
+Generally, the Bulldogs are healthy.
 Their body structure causes them to be more prone to respiratory and joint problems.
-Another surfacing problem are their narrow nostrils – causing breathing hardships, and may even require surgery to correct.
+Another surfacing problem is their narrow nostrils – causing breathing hardships, and may even require surgery to correct.
 What can make the problem even worse is the sensitivity to anesthesia due to their short nose, so any surgery they must undergo should be planned out with care and involving your vet!
 Their pushed-in face makes them unable to tolerate very hot or cold temperatures – they have a hard time breathing and dissipating heat!

 If not exercised sufficiently and regularly, Bulldogs easily become overweight, and that can bring about further problems concerning their overall well-being.
 Flatulence is another common condition among Bulldogs!